-These behaviors can lead to rashes, hair loss or self-inflicted lesions.
-This, in turn, can become infected with bacteria and exacerbate the problem.
+Excessive scratching and licking can lead to rashes, hair loss or self-inflicted lesions.
+This, in turn, can become infected and exacerbate the problem.